Wonder how your donations are being used? Come see for yourself!

 PCE Foundation extends an open invitation to mentors and donors to visit Uganda, and experience the culture, environment, and everyday life of the grassroots communities we work with.

-Meet the girl you mentor and her family, visit the demonstration gardens, help build the Library and Community Center – or if it’s complete, witness the impact it has on the community.
-We welcome your ideas and vision.
+Meet the child you mentor and family, visit the demonstration gardens, or help with a construction project — we welcome your ideas and vision.
 We offer comfortable accommodations and delicious organic and natural dishes for you to enjoy at mealtimes.

 While here, allow us to also introduce you to our beautiful country, from Queen Elizabeth National Park to Sipi Falls.
 You will go home with memories that will last a lifetime.